Fake Diploma Maker and Designer Interview: Melissa

 MELISSA: It seems like every week there is a new fake diploma website popping up.
 A lot of times they over promise and under deliver.
 Hearing from some customers that I might be working with, buy into the hype of a new site and decide to cancel an order and try a competitor instead can be frustrating.
 What can be more frustrating is to hear another site scammed them out of their money.
 Nothing was shipped and their purchase was never protected.
 I try to warn people because there is a lot of crooked suppliers out there but a lot of customers tend to be hard headed if I can be frank.
 I guess sometimes the grass seems greener on the other side and I don’t always recommend clients throw caution to the wind.

-JAMES S: Do you have any silly or interesting tales about working as a fake diploma designer that you’d care to share?
+JAMES: Do you have any silly or interesting tales about working as a diploma maker that you’d care to share?

 MELISSA: I can think of a few.
 Off the top of my head, I had a woman from India who ordered a custom diploma for her mother.
 It was a high school diploma from many years ago.
 It turned out her mother, who had graduated, was very old and wanted to leave behind a scrapbook for her grandchildren showing her past accomplishments including the diploma.